playbeing/dinish/README.md

 DINish for the design of the next Romanian bank notes.

 The Dutch language has an ij digraph.
-If you prefer, you can enable the ss01 stylistic alternate to automatically substitute ij with ij.
+If you prefer, you can enable the ss01 stylistic alternate to automatically substitute ij with ĳ.

 See the [features page](https://fonts.playbeing.com/dinish/features) for usage examples.
 For inspiration, look at the